-GRDS 431 | Critical Theory

-This course is an introduction to graphic design theory.
-It explores the aesthetic and social purposes of design practice through written selections across a century of design evolution.
-Students will read about design in order to stimulate growth and change in their own work.
-Students will also learn how to analyze and critically write essays about design.
-This course also puts theory into practice where students will be able to manually experiment using past and present theories.
-Prerequisites: GRDS 305; GRDS 310.
+GRDS 431 Critical Theory 3(3,0) This course i s an introduction to graphic design theory.
+It explores the aesthetic and es of design practice through written selections across a evolution.
+Students will read about design in order to stimulate growth and change in k.
+Students will also learn how to analyze and critically v design.
+This course also puts theory into practice where student ts will be able to manually exp periment using past and present theories.
+Prerequis ites: GRDS 305; GRDS 310.

-GRDS 436 Game Design 3(2,2)

-Turning ideas into reality, the course game design is a hands-on experience on how to turn concepts, character sketches, storyboard and animations into finalized elements that can be used for the game industry.
+GRDS 436Game Design3(2,2)Turning ideas into reality, the course game design is a hands-on experience on how to turn concepts, character sketches, storyboard and animations into finalized elements that can be used for the game industry.
 Students will explore the process of designing meaningful experiences for the players.
 Working in groups with the computer science students, students will design and develop a 2D/3D game that can be downloaded and tested by the public.
 Prerequisites: GRDS 220